QuentinFombaron/moodle-block_point_view/README.md

 ### Difficulty tracks

 The difficulty track is set by the teacher for each module.
-It displays on the left of the module name.
+It appears on the left of the module name.
 By default, Green track, Blue track, Red track and Black track are available.
 These colors are [customizable](#difficulty-tracks-colors).

 ### Reactions